Measure ID

 Provider Attribution

-Anesthesia provider in the room providing care at Anesthesia End.
+Provider(s) signed in at Anesthesia End.

 MPOG Concept Used